 **travel to Europe for Go Abroad programmes is permitted as ‘essential travel’ and therefore students can travel to European destinations where FCO advises ‘against all but essential travel’.
 This is based on risk assessment.
 This is under review and is subject to change.

-If you are travelling for semester 1 or a full year, you will have been notified about the status of your placement by the Go Abroad Team firstname.lastname@example.org
+If you are travelling for semester 1, semester 2, full year or on an SMLC assistantship or work placement, you will have now been notified about the status of your placement by the Go Abroad Team firstname.lastname@example.org.

 My visa will expire soon and I am concerned I may not be able to leave the UK due to travel restrictions.